collective/collective.ckeditor/README.rst

 You can install it as any Plone addon.
 Please follow official documentation_.

 No support is provided for Plone3.
-If you really need ckeditor for Plone3 contact us support@ingeniweb.com You can always use FCKeditor_ for Plone.
+You can always use FCKeditor_ for Plone 3.

 Dependencies
 ------------